puranik3/hello-grunt/README.md

 # Using cssmin
 Minification of css files is done using [cssmin plugin for Grunt](https://www.npmjs.com/package/grunt-contrib-cssmin).
 This is based on the node module [clean-css](https://github.com/jakubpawlowicz/clean-css).

+# Using processhtml
+We can process HTML files to replace *.js includes with *.min.js includes using [processhtml plugin for Grunt](https://www.npmjs.com/package/grunt-processhtml).
+This is based on the node module [node-htmlprocessor](https://github.com/dciccale/node-htmlprocessor)

 ## TODO
   - Explore Grunt task to automatically replace references of uglify processed *.js with built *.min.js.
     References: